Capex Review 2023

 Withdrawals are only released via the same method in which the payment was originally submitted.
 All withdrawal requests are processed within one business day.

-Capex does not provide a free demo account.
-However, a demo account is included in all account type packages.
+Capex provides a free demo account.
 This demo account is beneficial for traders of all levels who want to access the platform’s full capabilities while practicing trading plans without any monetary risk.

 Capex does not offer bonuses under CySEC and FSRA regulation.
 However, there are some bonus offers available under FSCA regulation.
 For example, traders can get up to a $5000 first time deposit bonus, a refer a friend bonus and rebates on the spread.
 Find the full details on Capex’s website.
 Users can also enter any promotional codes during the signup process.